mangelats/FPGUI/README.md

 What's this?
 ------
-This is an library for ActionScript 3 and [FlashPunk] that allows to make an UI easily.
+This is an library for ActionScript 3 and [FlashPunk] that allows to make a GUI for games easily.

 Two ways to create a UI
 ------